eun-chae-s/Your-Weather-Forecast/README.md

 ONEUL

+- 'ONEUL': today, meaning in Korean
-- A React app that you can check the whether!
+- A React app that you can check 3-day weather forecast

-Resources

-- Rainy icon: 'image: Flaticon.com'.
-This cover has been designed using resources from Flaticon.com